viur-framework/viur-docs/source/intro.rst

 ViUR introduces some special terminology also used in this documentation.

-- **Application**
+- **Prototypes**

   A core set of functionality of the server, defining semantic relations between different entries of a module.
 An application is always the base class used for a *module*.

 - **Module**

-  A set of functionality usually built on top of an application.
+  A set of functionality usually built on top of an Prototype.

   ViUR ships some predefined modules (like a user-module) and developers are encouraged to build custom modules for their particular projects.

-- **Renderer**
+- **Render**

   The final element in the output pipe.
-The renderer receives the data which should be rendered in the current request and wraps it into the desired output format (HTML, JSON, XML and other).
+The render receives the data which should be rendered in the current request and wraps it into the desired output format (HTML, JSON, XML and other).

 - **Kind**